Taiwan sees limited COVID-19 impact on economy, chip sector

 “They’ve been very proactive,” he said.

-Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), , the world's largest contract chip maker, said on Monday that from Wednesday it would start operating in separate teams to minimise the risk of COVID-19 infections.
+Taiwan Semiconductor Manufacturing Co Ltd (TSMC), the world’s largest contract chip maker, said on Monday that from Wednesday it would start operating in separate teams to minimise the risk of COVID-19 infections.

 As a major producer of semiconductors, Taiwan is central to global efforts to resolve a chip shortage that has shuttered some car plants around the world and is now starting to affect consumer electronics.